AIBiology/aibiology.github.io/jupyter_intro.md

 ### Jupyter Notebooks via jupyterhub.rc.ufl.edu

-Perhaps the easiest method or running Jupyter notebooks on HiPerGator is to use the [jupyterhub.rc.ufl.edu](https://jupyterhub.rc.ufl.edu/) server.
+Perhaps the easiest method for running Jupyter notebooks on HiPerGator is to use the [jupyterhub.rc.ufl.edu](https://jupyterhub.rc.ufl.edu/) server.

 {% include important.html content="You must be on the UF network to access jupyterhub.rc.ufl.edu!
 If you are not on campus, you can use the <a href='https://vpn.ufl.edu'>UF VPN.</a>" %}